Few skills in life are as important as the ability to take great notes.

 Four 30-minute lessons use color-coded animations to illustrate everything.

 Once you've covered the material, you'll need some practice.
 Our practice playground is top notch.

 Review, Reading, Writing, and Listening exercises provide lots of experience.
 Correct responses are revealed as you go.

-Speed Drills and Sprints help you build speed and track your progress.
+Speed Drills help you build speed and track your progress.
 It's always fun trying to beat your previous best!